The G-20 and What It Does

 2018 Summit Meeting

 November 30 - December 1, 2018: Buenos Aires, Argentina.
-U.S. President Donald Trump and China's President Xi Jinping agreed to start trade negotiations and stop the escalation of the ongoing trade war.
+Presidents Trump and Xi agreed to start trade negotiations and stop the escalation of the trade war.
 Trump canceled a meeting with Russian President Vladimir Putin to protest Russia's attack on Ukraine.
 Trump signed the new NAFTA agreement with Mexico and Canada.
 All countries except the United States reaffirmed their commitment to the Paris Climate Accord.

 2017 Summit Meeting